pharmaverse/pharmaverse/content/contribute/_index.en.md

 ---

 As detailed in our [pharmaverse charter](https://pharmaverse.org/charter/) there are numerous ways to get involved to support depending on contribution level.
-These include Individual contributor, Package co-lead, Working Group member, or Council representative.
+These include Individual contributor, Package co-lead, Community member, or Council representative.

 These pages include more detailed guidance and expectations for each.